 Know your soils

 Soil type and texture have a major influence on soil drainage and durability.
 The best soil type for a trail is a mixture of sand, silt and clay.
 Knowing your soil types along the planned trail path will help you develop a solid, stable tread (the actual surface of the trail).

 Design trails to follow the contour, use rolling grades and other measures to route runoff away from the trail, avoid steep slopes and build a boardwalk across wet soils.
 To learn more about the properties of the soil on your land, visit the USGS Web Soil Survey website.

 Consider the visual appeal

 Regardless of your reason(s) for enjoying a nature trail, users appreciate the visuals that accompany thoughtful trail placement.
 Some of these visual features you may consider highlighting when planning your trail include:

-- interesting or large trees, and
+- Interesting or large trees.

-- spaces defined by edges (such as a pasture bordered by woods).
+- Spaces defined by edges (such as a pasture bordered by woods).